-- A campus police department and/or a campus security department of an institution. - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property). - Any individual or organization specified in an institution's statement of campus
+- A campus police department and/or a campus security department of an institution. - Any individual who has or individuals who have responsibility for campus security, but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property). - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses.

-- security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but no limited to, student housing, student discipline and campus judicial proceedings.
+An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.

-Designated "Campus Safety Authorities" are defined in the Clery Act as "any individual who has responsibility for campus safety but who does not constitute a Campus Safety & Wellbeing staff member, or who has significant responsibility for student and campus activities."
+Designated "Campus Safety Authorities" are defined in the Clery Act as "any individual who has responsibility for campus safety but who does not constitute a Campus Safety and Wellbeing staff member, or who has significant responsibility for student and campus activities."

-This includes, but is not limited to the:
+This includes, but is not limited to the following individuals:

-- Justice, Equity, and Antiracism
+- Justice, Equity, and Antiracism staff

-- Residence Life
+- Residence Life staff

-- Student Engagement
+- Student Success and Engagement staff

 - Resident Advisors

-- Title IX Coordinator and Deputy Coordinators
+- Title IX Coordinator and Deputy Coordinator

 - Director of Athletics and Coaches

-- Study Abroad coordinators
+- Study Abroad Coordinators

-- Field Study coordinators
+- Field Study Coordinators

 - Students and employees monitoring building entrances and events

 - Faculty and staff advisors to student groups and organizations

-- Directors of Health Services & Counseling Services
+- Directors of Health and Counseling Services

 - Other program directors